 The Mulberry Bush Independent School is a private, not-for-profit early learning center operated by the Brattleboro Retreat.
 We serve approximately fifty children between the ages of eight weeks to six years.
-We also offer afterschool programs for young people up to the age of twelve as well as summer programs for children ages 6—12.
+We also offer after-school programs for young people up to the age of twelve as well as summer programs for children ages six to twelve.

 We strive to meet all of your child’s needs: physical, emotional, social, and intellectual.
 We want parents and guardians to feel great about leaving their children in our programs.
 With this in mind, we have created a safe, positive environment for children that fosters and enhances their growth and learning.